It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 “You wear simple robes and carry no badge.
 I wonder how high your rank could be.”

-Deadly and observant!
 You might think my plan was undone.
 But you must remember that impromptu debates are part of The Academy’s curriculum.
 I had trained my entire life for a moment such as this.

 “Quite a low rank, of course,” I said.
 “A mere adjunct professor within the highly regarded Institute of Historical Veneration.
-But, my family is quite rich, as we’ve established, and it would be a simple matter to bribe whomever is required to put me in a more profitable position.
+But, my family is quite rich, as we’ve established, and it would be a simple matter to bribe whomever is required to place me in a more profitable position.
 Surely, that life would pay you better than this one.”

 Still nothing.
 But then the eyebrow arched.
 “They don’t pay bureaucrats shit,” she said.